Documentation Index

 Available in VPC

-With a simple CLI, you can easily move RDBMS-specific tables such as Oracle and MySQL, or data that meets specific conditions, to HDFS, and you can directly move them to Hive, Pig, HBase, etc. Conversely, you can move data stored in HDFS to an RDBMS.
+You can transfer data matching specific tables or conditions from RDBMS such as Oracle and MySQL to HDFS, and you can also transfer data to Hive, Pig, and HBase.
+Conversely, you can transfer data stored in HDFS to an RDBMS.

 Sqoop is installed by default in the Cluster Type supported by Cloud Hadoop of NAVER Cloud Platform.